syntithenai/react-express-oauth-login-system/README.md

 > db.oauthclients.find()
 { "_id" : ObjectId("5c859a7a64997a72a107065b"), "clientId" : "test", "clientSecret" : "testpass", "name" : "Test Client", "website_url" : "https://localhost", "privacy_url" : "https://localhost/privacy", "grants" : [ "authorization_code", "password", "refresh_token", "client_credentials" ], "redirectUris" : [ ], "__v" : 0 }
 ```

+## Cross Site Request Forgery (CSRF) Protection

+The example provides code to protect against Cross Site Request Forgery by
+- setting a cookie csrf-token when the react app loads  (see routes/loginsystem.js)
+- ensuring that the ajax library used in React sets the header x-csrf-token to the value of the cookie  (see src/LoginSystem.js)
+- checking that the cookie and the header match for routes that need protecting.
+Externally available API endpoints should not use CSRF checking.